-If you use insulin therapy, you need to know how to store insulin so that it keeps its potency (does not stop working).
+If you use insulin therapy, you need to know how to store insulin so that it keeps its potency (and does not stop working).
 Disposing of syringes safely helps protect people around you from injury.

 Insulin is sensitive to temperature and light.
 Sunlight and temperatures that are too hot or too cold can affect how well insulin works.
 This could explain changes in blood glucose control.
 Proper storage will keep insulin stable.